Image

 Keating Channel Pedestrian Bridge

-The Keating Channel Pedestrian Bridge will connect the central waterfront to Villiers Island and the expanded park system along the new mouth of the Don River.
+The Keating Channel pedestrian bridge will connect the central waterfront to Villiers Island and the expanded park system along the new mouth of the Don River.

 Quick Facts